 - changes to Disability Living Allowance (DLA) for adults

 If you require advice or further information on any of the above then please contact our welfare rights service.

 From 7 November 2016 the amount of benefits you can receive is limited to:

 - £384.61 a week for couples (with or without children living with them)

 - £384.61 a week for single parents whose children live with them

-There is a also 'grace" period of 9 months where you will not be capped if you (or your partner) have been doing paid work for a period of 50 weeks out of the previous 52 weeks.
-During these 52 weeks you must not have been in receipt of Employment and Support Allowance, Jobseekers Allowance or Income Support.
+There is also a 'grace' period of 9 months where you will not be capped if you (or your partner) have been doing paid work (employed or self-employed) for a period of 50 weeks out of the previous 52 weeks.
+During these 50 weeks you must not have been in receipt of Employment and Support Allowance, Jobseekers Allowance or Income Support.